-Prisoners in the county jail that backed up to the market plaza looked down on the crowd below hoping for a familiar face that might be persuaded to buy cigarettes or carry news to family members.
-Hats hid faces that did not want to be hailed from the second story cells.
+Prisoners in the county jail that backed up to the market plaza looked down on the crowd below hoping for a familiar face that might be persuaded to buy cigarettes or carry the news to family members.
+Hats hid faces that did not want to be hailed from the second-story cells.

 Sometimes bought lunches

 Revived, weary farmers returned to their market after a busy morning that had started at 3 am.
 On an especially good day after the regular customers had made their purchases and were home cooking fresh vegetables for Sunday dinners, a seller might choose a bought lunch as a special treat.

 Grandma might leave her table under the watchful eye of a neighbor and walk up to Woolworth’s where the unchanging menu featured staples like meatloaf, creamed potatoes, and green beans with fluffy yeast rolls.
 Perhaps a club sandwich with ham and cheese, lettuce and tomato would be a new choice.
 A steaming slice of buttermilk chess pie completed the meal.